create3000/x_ite/docs/_posts/components/Geospatial/GeoTransform.md

 GeoTransform is a Grouping node that can contain most nodes.
 GeoTransform translates, orients and scales GeoCoordinate geometry within the local world coordinate system.
 GeoTransform coordinate system X-Z plane is tangent to ellipsoid of local spatial reference frame.

-The GeoTransform node belongs to the **Geospatial** component and its default container field is *children.* It is available since X3D version 3.0 or later.
+The GeoTransform node belongs to the **Geospatial** component and its default container field is *children.* It is available from X3D version 3.0 or later.

 ## Hierarchy